 Finding a Lawyer to Help Resolve Conflicts

-Many people do not know what they are looking for in a child custody arrangement or what a reasonable schedule should look like.
+Many people in Albany do not know what they are looking for in a child custody arrangement or what a reasonable schedule should look like.
 Because a lawyer has seen so many schedules and negotiated agreements many times before, they could use their experience to tailor these agreements for the party they are representing.
 If a parent has a particular schedule or work shift, lawyers could ensure that they will not have to give up custodial time or adjust their job in order to receive a fair schedule.

 Parents should also accept that they cannot simply demand every advantage and all available custody time.
 Unless the other parent has a serious drug, alcohol, or violence problem (or does not have the financial or residential capabilities to keep custody), the division of custody must remain roughly balanced between the two.
 A local lawyer could help someone navigate the difficult discussions about shared child custody.

 New York case law has made the assumption that – excluding any dangerous factors – it is in the child’s best interest to have equal access to both parents.
 A lawyer could help counsel a parent through this determination and come to an understanding so that there is minimal friction with the other parent and a hassle-free lifestyle for the child.

 Let an Attorney Help You Navigate the Difficulties of Shared Child Custody in Albany